kephin/JavaScript_Learning-JavaScript/iterables-looping.md

 ### The for loop

-Original, syntax not good enough
+Original syntax is not good enough

   ```javascript
   const cuts = ['Chuck', 'Brisket', 'Shank', 'Short Rib'];